 - How strong the correlation is

 - and in which direction the correlation goes.

-We can read the strength and direction of the correlation in the Pearson correlation coefficient r.
-The Pearson correlation coefficient varies between -1 and 1.
+We can read the strength and direction of the correlation in the Pearson correlation coefficient r, whose value varies between -1 and 1.

 Strength of the correlation

-The strength of the correlation can be read in a table. r between 0 and 0.1 is called no correlation.
-An amount of r between 0.7 and 1 is called a very strong correlation.
+The strength of the correlation can be read in a table.
+An r between 0 and 0.1 indicates no correlation.
+An amount of r between 0.7 and 1 is indicates a very strong correlation.

 |Amount of r||Strength of correlation|